mxagar/machine_learning_coursera/02_LogisticRegression/ML_LogisticRegression.md

-# Mechine Learning: Introduction and Linear Regression
+# Mechine Learning: Logistic Regression

 These are my notes on the Coursera course by Andrew Ng ["Machine Learning"](https://www.coursera.org/learn/machine-learning).